 - Must never drive with a BAC above 0.04%

 If a driver does not have the proper licensing and causes an accident, they and their employer may be held liable for any damages.

-The Occupational Safety and Health Administration (OSHA) has detailed information on how to decrease the amount of injuries caused by dump and garbage trucks.
-Up high on the list of accidents reported against the industry are "struck by" accidents, which involve pedestrians being struck by a moving garbage or dump truck.
+The Occupational Safety and Health Administration (OSHA) has detailed information on how to decrease the amount of injuries caused by garbage trucks.
+Up high on the list of accidents reported against the industry are "struck by" accidents, which involve pedestrians being struck by a moving garbage truck.

 According to statistics, nearly 30% of these types of accidents are due to: